 Italian Rainbow Cookies

 These rainbow cookies from Lora of Savoring Italy represent the Italian flag as well as the festive colors of Christmas.
 They are common treats served around the holidays in Italian homes.
 Now, for a bombshell.
 Those cookies aren’t really cookies at all.
 They’re actually thin dense almond sponge cakes.
-You’ll find chocolate on top, and you’ll find apricot or raspberry jam between the cakes.
-On the page, you’ll find a thorough recipe complete with lots of photos and tips.
+You’ll find chocolate on top, and you’ll find apricot or raspberry jam between the cake layers.
+And on the recipe page, you’ll find a thorough recipe complete with lots of photos and tips.